Skip to content

 Compiler Architecture

-Almide is a ~72,000-line pure-Rust compiler organized as a workspace of 9 crates.
-Dependencies: serde (AST serialization), toml (template loading), clap (CLI), lasso (string interning).
+Almide is a ~183,000-line pure-Rust compiler: a CLI binary plus 15 library crates.
+Dependencies: serde / serde_json (AST and IR serialization), toml (template loading), clap (CLI), lasso (string interning), wat / wasmparser / wasm-encoder (WASM), lsp-server / lsp-types (editor integration).

 The compiler operates in two phases: build time (when the compiler itself is built) and run time (when your .almd source is compiled).